Westlake Village Aikido logo by Scott Cattanach

 I recommend Tozando hakama.
 My personal preference is the Tozando Polyester Aikido Hakama "UME".
 I recommend contacting Tozando to get extended front straps to allow for greater range of tying styles.

 Aikido Journal is the best place for general Aikido information and materials (DVDs, books, etc).
-Run by Stan Pranin Sensei, it started as the best Aikido magazine in print but has since evolved into a strictly online resource.
+Founded by the late Stan Pranin Sensei and currently run by Josh Gould, it started as the best Aikido magazine in print but has since evolved into a strictly online resource.

 Aikiweb is a good Aikido information site and includes a very convenient dojo finder.